scotad2/animation-flames/README.md

 Make sure the paths are set correctly, the 'animation' folder should be located within the same directory as the executable (.exe)!

+(If your messing with the source code, you will need to set the path in the program file.)

 # The animation looks garbled?

 Make sure your console screen is large enough, I recommend you fullscreen it.